sfeucht/sfeucht.github.io/content/rerereading.md

 ## Writing That's Not a Paper
 LLMs are a lot better now than they were in 2020: almost every sentence that comes out of a frontier model is not only structurally coherent, but sensical in the context of the sentences that came before it.
 You can almost always follow the flow of an LLM-generated article from beginning to end without much difficulty.
 So, does that mean that these documents are just... meaningful now?

-I don't think so, and this recent ICLR situation illustrates why.
+Maybe not.
 There's no fundamental difference between what GPT-2 does and what GPT-5 does (to our knowledge).
-If GPT-2 gave us *sentences* that looked correct but did not actually say anything, then GPT-5 gives us entire *papers* that look coherent but don't actually make any sense.
+If GPT-2 gave us *sentences* that looked correct but did not actually say anything, then maybe GPT-5 gives us entire *papers* that look coherent but don't actually make any sense.
 Here's a screenshot I took of the culprit paper's introduction as an example.

 ![Deploying large language models in sensitive settings creates a need for verifiable inference: proofs that outputs were computed correctly without revealing proprietary weights or private inputs.
 Zero-knowledge ML (ZKML) offers this, yet current systems struggle to scale to Transformer architectures.
 Existing frameworks compile networks into polynomial constraint systems; prover cost is dominated by the number of constraints (roughly linear in parameter count).
 Cryptographic advances (e.g., lookups, sumcheck, commitments) accelerate the protocol layer, but they do not remove the model-level redundancy intrinsic to attention—leaving many constraints structurally unnecessary.